williamtianqi/INTD365_GROUP/README.txt

 1. Provide 10 random sentences generated from your script.

-(you can change 10, to 1 for a simple sentence rather than 10 sentences) python randsent.py -g grammar.gr -M 6 -n 10
+(you can change 10, to 1 for a simple sentence rather than 10 sentences) Command prompt:python randsent.py -g grammar.gr -M 6 -n 10

 a president understood every sandwich !